 ABOUT VANGUARD AFRICA

-Vanguard Africa represents the synthesis of best practices in campaign management with the mission-driven focus of a pro-democracy organization.
-We have convened previously isolated networks -- including campaign consultants and strategists, government relations professionals and renowned human rights advocates -- to work for you and your campaign.
-We have merged networks in journalism and media, with networks in government and public policy, to provide unparalleled access and solutions for pro-democracy leaders.
+Vanguard Africa represents the unique synthesis of best practices in campaign management with the mission-driven focus of a pro-democracy organization.
+We have convened previously isolated networks -- including campaign consultants, government and public relations experts, business leaders and human rights advocates -- to provide unparalleled access and solutions for pro-democracy leaders.